auth0/docs/articles/email/custom.md

 ## Change Password Confirmation Email

-To handle password change requests, you will need to host a form to capture the user's new password and post it to the [change password ticket](/api/v1#!#post--api-users--user_id--change_password_ticket) endpoint.
+To handle password change requests, you will need to host a form to capture the user's new password and post it to the [change password ticket](/api/management/v2#!/Tickets/post_password_change) endpoint.
 Calling this endpoint will generate a "Change Password Confirmation" link.

 You can now send an email to the user containing this link.
 Only when the user clicks this link will their password be updated.

+Alternatively, if you invoke the [change password ticket](/api/management/v2#!/Tickets/post_password_change) endpoint without specifying the `new_password` parameter, the link at the email will redirect the user to a page prompting to set a new password.

 ![](/media/articles/email/custom/change-password.png)